victorhph8/zTSkut/paper/paper.md

 General purpose ML platforms and Python libraries such as TensorFlow/Keras [@tensorflow; @keras] and scikit-learn [@scikit-learn] provide the underlying infrastructure for training and deploying models, but they do not provide a domain-specific interface for skutterudite zT prediction.
 Similarly, web frameworks such as FastAPI [@fastapi] make deployment possible, but they do not encode the thermoelectric descriptor logic, saved model artefacts or input conventions required for this specific skutterudite predictor.

 zTSkut therefore fills a focused gap: it packages the trained skutterudite model from Posligua et al. [@posligua2026skutterudites] into a reproducible and user-facing prediction tool.
-Rather than contributing to a general platform, zTSkut was built as a lightweight dedicated application because the model requires a specific descriptor representation, a fixed feature order and the saved training scaler to ensure that predictions are consistent with the peer-reviewed model development workflow.
+Rather than contributing to a general platform, zTSkut was built as a lightweight dedicated application because the model requires a specific descriptor representation, fixed feature order and saved training scaler to ensure consistency with the peer-reviewed workflow.
 This narrow scope is intentional: it keeps the tool easy to use, easy to deploy and directly aligned with the skutterudite screening problem.

 # Software design